Napoleon-BlownApart/Project-NAO-Control/README.md

 > N.B : To download the Aldebaran related softwares you must pocess a NAO or join their [developper program]

+**Note**  This has been fixed to work with *choregraphe-suite-2.4.3.28-linux64*.
+It appears there have been some API changes along the way.

 ### Quickstart guide
 - Launch v-rep and load the scene contained in the *Vrep-scene* folder
 - Go to your choregraphe suite folder, then in the bin folder and launch *naoqi-bin* to create a virtual NAO on your computer